Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Experimental Results

-Now, we conduct experiments to validate \Cref{thm:NC}.
+Now, we conduct experiments to validate Theorem~\ref{thm:NC}.
 Specifically, we train 6-layer DLNs using GD with varying initialization scales $\xi=0.1, 0.3, 0.5$, respectively.
 Then, we plot the metrics of within-class compression $C_l$ and between-class discrimination $D_l$ against layer index in \Cref{fig:check_bound}(a) and \Cref{fig:check_bound}(b), respectively.
 It is observed that the feature compression metric $C_l$ decreases exponentially, while the feature discrimination metric $D_l$ increases linearly w.r.t. the layer index.
 In the top row of \Cref{fig:check_bound}, the solid blue line is plotted by fitting the values of $C_l$ at different layers, and the green and orange dash-dotted lines are plotted according to the lower and upper bounds in \eqref{eq2:compres}, respectively.
 We can observe that the solid blue line is tightly sandwiched between the green and orange dash-dotted lines.
 This indicates that \eqref{eq1:compres} and \eqref{eq2:compres} provide a valid and tight bound on the decay rate of the feature compression metric.
 According to the bottom row of \Cref{fig:check_bound}, we conclude that \eqref{eq:discri} provides a valid bound on the growth rate of the feature discrimination metric.

-Moreover, we respectively train 9-layer DLN and MLP networks with hidden dimension $d=50$ via GD with an initialization scale $\xi=0.3$.
+Moreover, we respectively train 6-layer DLN and 10-layer MLP networks with hidden dimension $d=50$ via GD with an initialization scale $\xi=0.3$.
 In \Cref{fig:progressive NC}, we plot the feature compression and discrimination metrics on both DLN and MLP networks, respectively.
-We can observe that exponential decay of feature compression and linear increasing of feature discrimination holds exactly on DLNs, and approximately on nonlinear networks.
+We observe that the exponential decay of feature compression and the linear increase of feature discrimination hold exactly in DLNs and approximately in nonlinear networks.